-- While the color of the dough or batter is whiter, you should still be able to achieve a nice brown crust on whatever you’re making because of the protein in the whites.
+- While the color of the dough or batter is whiter, you should still be able to achieve a nice brown crust on whatever you’re making because of the protein in the whites and sugar.
 Again with the Maillard reactions.

 Recipes Containing Egg Whites

 I bake with eggs.
-I love all the roles eggs play in baking and cooking, and I love the flavor of egg.
+I love all the roles they play in baking and cooking, and I love the flavor.

-But for folks who cannot have eggs (egg allergies) or for people who do not eat eggs (broadly: vegans), there are some viable egg substitutes.
+But for folks who cannot have them due to allergies or for people who do not eat eggs (broadly: vegans), there are some viable substitutes.

 - To approximate the flavor of eggs in dishes where eggs are usually the star (deviled eggs, and tofu scramble, for instance), you can sub in some black salt called kala namak.
 This salt is high in sulphur compounds and so can act as an egg flavor replacer.
 I would not suggest you use it in sweet dishes, though.
 NOTE: the salt is not black but more of a pink-beige color.
 I have no idea why they call it black salt.